 P.S.
 During the first few days after you give birth, your medical team will ask to press on your lower belly periodically.
 They are checking to make sure your uterus feels firm and healthy.
 It can be a little uncomfortable, but it's only temporary.

-6. You'll still have a belly for a little while
+7. You'll still have a belly for awhile

 "I thought I'd magically be able to wear regular sized clothes again.
 It took a good two to three months, and now, almost six months in, my body is still shifting and changing a ton."—Nina